bambooforest/IntroDataScience_Spring_2022/3_data/README.md

 # Data practical

-For this week’s data practical, load three datasets into an R Markdown notebook and describe some of their variables in terms of the data types used in R and data types in terms of statistical data types.
+For this week’s data practical, load three data sets into an R Markdown notebook and describe their variables in terms of the data types used in R and data types in terms of statistical data types.

 First, load one of [R’s pre-loaded data](http://www.sthda.com/english/wiki/r-built-in-data-sets) (hint use